PlasmaControl/DESC/docs/installation.rst

     pip install dist/*.whl
     pip install .

-    # Finally, add DESC folder to your PYTHONPATH in your ~/.bashrc file (or equivalent shell configuration file)
-    # typically this can be done by adding `export PYTHONPATH="$PYTHONPATH:/path/to/DESC"` to the end of the file
-    # where `/path/to/DESC` is the path to the DESC folder on your machine
-    # You will also need to run `source ~/.bashrc` after making the change to ensure that your path updates properly for your current terminal session.

-Optionally, if you want to be able to use pytest and other development tools:
+Add DESC to your Python path:

 .. code-block:: sh

-    cd ../DESC
+    cd DESC
+    # optionally, if you want to be able to use pytest and other development tools:
     pip install -r devtools/dev-requirements.txt
+    # to add DESC to your Python path
+    pip install --no-deps --editable .

 Checking your Installation